12 Jan Winter Energy Saving Tips(Last Updated On: June 28, 2017)

 It seems obvious, but there is a good reason that this is the first thing you should do.
 Turn your thermostat down to 68 degrees and you’ll save about five-twenty percent on your heating costs.

 Most of us spend a good portion of the day out of the house.
 If you have the heat up, you are warming an empty house and adding to that heating bill.
 Turn the heat down a little more during the day and then back up when you come home from work.
-Investing in a programmable thermostat will help to get the house warmed up before you and your family arrive.
+Technology provides simple energy saving tips, such as installing a programmable thermostat that will help to get the house warmed up before you and your family arrive.

 Replace Old Furnace Filters